kgracia44/kgracia44.github.io/_posts/2016-8-29-capstone_post.md

 _________________________________________________________________________________________________

 Before I discuss my approach to explore the problem statement, I will describe the dataset used in this analysis.
-The information in this section will help to inform some of the rationale for my approach.

 ### -- Data Used in the Analysis --